vjoel/tupelo/doc/faq.md

 4. If reads are local, then why are reads included in the transaction as it is sent to remote processes?

   In a transaction, a read acts as an assertion that a certain tuple exists.
 If that tuple has disappeared after the #commit call and before the execution of the transaction, then the "assertion" fails and so does the transaction.

+5. If a tranasction is all reads, does it go out to the network?

+  No, it reads locally.
+The read results are guaranteed to be globally consistent at the tick when the read executes.

+6. How do I read with a timeout?

+  The easiest way is to wrap the read(s) in a transaction with a timeout:

+    val =
+      begin
+        transaction timeout: 3.0 do
+          read ["something"]
+        end
+      rescue TimeoutError
+        nil
+      end

 Transactions
 ============